m8pple/elec50010-2021-verilog-lab/5-assessment/exercises/e9_fsm/e9_fsm.md

 Until `reset` has been driven high and fallen, the outputs of the FSM are undefined (i.e. they can take any value).

-Note that the outputs are combinatorially driven as a function of the current state and inputs, so changing one of the inputs during a cycle should also change the outputs within that cycle.

-If the input sequence overflows either
-`sum` or `count` then the outputs are undefined until `reset` is driven high again (i.e. you can do anything you want if they overflow).
+If the input sequence overflows either `sum` or `count` then the outputs are undefined until `reset` is driven high again (i.e. you can do anything you want if they overflow).